furyahub/core/integration-tests/README.md

-# Terra Core Integration Tests
+# Furya Core Integration Tests

-This project is meant to increase the success ratio for new core releases, improve reliability and features for [@terra-money/feather.js](https://github.com/terra-money/feather.js).
+This project is meant to increase the success ratio for new core releases, improve reliability and features for [@furyahub/feather.js](https://github.com/furyahub/feather.js).
 This tests are written using TypeScript with [jest](https://jestjs.io/) and executed in parallel to improve time execution.

 ### Development